confio/tgrade-contracts/contracts/tgrade-dso/README.md

 new pending paid members will be promoted to *Voting* together with their original batch.

 #### Notes:
+  - If both, the voting period and the escrow amount are changed in the same proposal, we use the *new* voting period as the grace period for applying the new escrow.
   - Open proposals are currently not being adjusted when a member is promoted / demoted due to a change in the escrow amount.
 We just honour the snapshot from the beginning of the proposal.
 This is for simplicity, but could change in the future to be more in line with the *Leave* condition, where open proposals are being adjusted.